neelsmith/lewis-short/README.md

 ```

-To use the Pluto notebook offline:
+### Using the Pluto notebook with offline data

+1. Put the downloaded delimited-text file in the root directory of this repository .
-- unchecking the checkbox option labelled *Use online copy of dictionary*.
+2. In the Pluto notebook, uncheck the option labelled *Use online copy of dictionary*